n0g/arcane/README.md

 ## Known Issues ##
 * read/unread state is not preserved (all emails are displayed as read after using this tool)
-* charset of plaintext emails is not preserved

 ## Usage ##
     arcane -h hostname [-p port] [-s] -u username